 - It can occur at any age.

-Although the media call attention to it more and more, conjugal violence remains extremely difficult to detect.
+Although the media call attention to it more and more, domestic violence remains extremely difficult to detect.
 Even for victims, violence is hard to identify because it begins subtly, often with hypocritical behaviour, and slowly becomes more intense.
 Perpetrators usually use several different means to maintain their hold on victims.

-Am I experiencing conjugal violence?
+Am I experiencing domestic violence?

 - “My boyfriend puts me down.”